Here’s What NOT to Feed Your Dog…

 In the same way dry food and dental sticks is made on the poorest food ingredients imaginable, pet store treats in general too are to be questioned.
 Pigs ears for the large part are imported from India and China where chemical use is highly questionable.
 In the same way question very cheap “all meat” treats.
 They are linked to a large number of pet store treats of late.
 Since 2007 the FDA (Food and Drug Association) have noted over 1,000 pets dying from kidney disease as a result of eating Chinese sourced pet treats (and that’s what we know, imagine how hard that is to prove).
 Make your own is safest and by far the cheapest.

-Never give sweet thing to dogs.
-Give them meat treats instead (make sure there is no wheat in these!).
+Never give sweet things to dogs.
+Give them meat-based treats instead (make sure there is no wheat in these!).
 Firstly, they lack amylase in their saliva (breaks down sugar) which means that the sugar will stay in their mouths, feeding plaque and tartar build up.
 Otherwise, the same as in humans, it is linked to multiple health issues.